M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Conclusion

 \section{Conclusion}

-We introduce M4FC, a real-world dataset for multimodal fact-checking.
-The images in M4FC have a broad geographic coverage, representing diverse cultures and world events.
+We introduce M4FC, a real-world dataset for multimodal AFC.
+The images in M4FC have a broad geographic coverage, representing diverse cultures and events.
 The dataset supports 10 claim languages and spans six tasks, including two new ones, broadening the scope of multimodal AFC.
 Our baseline results show that M4FC is a challenging dataset for MLLMs and SOTA AFC methods.
-Furthermore, we showed that intermediate tasks can have a high impact on downstream verdict prediction performance.